tymyrddin/blue/source/docs/shadows/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: We notice, even when you do not.
+   :caption: Motto: We notice, even when you do not.

    about.md
    lamplighter.md